E-Sh4rk/Prototype/README.md

 ## Using the docker image

 For convenience, a [Dockerfile](Dockerfile) is provided.
+*Note: This docker image is for an older version.
+Please build the native prototype or use the web version for an up-to-date version.*

 Assuming the current directory contains the `Dockerfile`, the image can be built with:
 ```
 docker build -t poly --rm .
 ```